-Dan launched Kroll’s European operations, opening its London office and serving as its first Managing Director in 1986.
+Dan launched Kroll’s European operations, opening its London office and serving as its first Managing Director.
 Dan also opened Kroll offices in Boston and Philadelphia, and served as Kroll’s General Counsel for 11 years.

-Prior to joining Kroll, Dan was General Counsel and Assistant Commissioner of the Department of Investigation (DOI) of the City of New York, where he conducted major fraud investigations.
-At DOI, he was also the first Director of New York City’s Inspector General program supervising the internal investigations offices of 24 mayoral agencies.
-Previously, Dan worked as an Assistant District Attorney of Bronx County, serving as Chief of Narcotics Investigations.
+Prior to joining Kroll, Dan was General Counsel and Assistant Commissioner of the Department of Investigation (DOI) of the City of New York, where he was the first Director of New York City’s Inspector General program, supervising the internal investigations offices of 24 mayoral agencies.
+Previously, Dan worked as an Assistant District Attorney in Bronx County, serving as Chief of Narcotics Investigations.

 Litigation Support and Asset Searches